ZianElijahSmith/Python_Image_Converter/README.md

 1. A path to the image I want to convert
 2. A format I want to convert it in.

 As I began coding, I thought of more ideas and use cases.
-So currently debating myself how I should go about this.
+So currently debating myself if I should just leave this as a function or add a gui for desktop.

+## To use
+Copy and paste this code into an interpreter like ipython, or import it into your interpreter.
+Then call the function with the arguments.
+Example: convert_image('/home/user/test/chad.webp', '.jpg') #You should see chad.wbp.jpg in the directory now

 Will try to convert this code into something more modular later so it can be easily copied and pasted when making modules, classes, functions, etc.

+For now, enjoy and hope you find this useful for either converting images or learning Python!